kavvykav/TWIC-Project/README.md

 ```

 #### Checkpoint

+> [!IMPORTANT]
+> The checkpoint code must be run on a Raspberry Pi connected to an RFID and
+> fingerprint sensor as shown in the instructions.

 The code for the Checkpoint is located at src/checkpoint.
 The checkpoint takes
 command line arguments for the type of checkpoint it is, the roles it allows,